Minnal Murali: Critical response

-Rediff rated the film three out of five and wrote, "while Basil's idea and thought process of how a superhero is born is meant to win your heart, the plot may not necessarily inspire you."
-Sify gave four out of five and stated "Minnal Murali is a fun watch that keeps the possibility of some sequels alive".
-Behindwoods rated the film three out of five and gave a verdict "Minnal Murali is India's answer to Hollywood's Superhero movies, in its own ways".
+Rediff rated the film 3/5 and wrote, "while Basil's idea and thought process of how a superhero is born is meant to win your heart, the plot may not necessarily inspire you."
+Sify gave 4/5 and stated "Minnal Murali is a fun watch that keeps the possibility of some sequels alive".
 Nandini Ramanath of Scroll.in stated "Minnal Murali has an improvisational feel that matches the origin story of an unlikely saviour [...]
 Despite being overstretched, the saga of two superheroes for the price of a single ticket benefits from being pitched at the right scale."
-Sowmya Rajendran of The News Minute gave four out of five and stated "Minnal Murali hides its surprises well, and just when you've settled down to watch a comedy about a buffoonish superhero, it changes the game [...]
+Sowmya Rajendran of The News Minute gave 4/5 and stated "Minnal Murali hides its surprises well, and just when you've settled down to watch a comedy about a buffoonish superhero, it changes the game [...]
 Everyone knows that the superhero will save the day, but it requires superhuman effort to create a film that grabs your attention and makes you watch till the end, and Minnal Murali certainly ticks that box."